Student-centric advice and objective recommendations

 Related: How to get a college application fee waiver

 If you apply to too many schools, you might end up overwhelming yourself with the work that goes into supplemental application essays.
-In addition, the amount of tracking for so many applications is still not practical.
+In addition, the amount of tracking for so many applications is not practical.

-You may be interested in a wide variety of schools, but it’s inevitable that you’ll eventually be able to rule some options out.
+You may be interested in a wide variety of schools, but it’s inevitable that you’ll be able to rule some options out.
 It’s a better idea to weed out some of the schools before your applications rather than after.
 This will save you a lot of time and money.
 Realistically, if you apply to over ten schools, you won’t have time to visit or properly research many of your options.

 Keep in mind that this is not a hard-and-fast rule, and you won’t be at a disadvantage if you apply to more than ten schools.
 But remember that you should balance your applications with your schoolwork and extracurriculars.
 Time is scarce when you are applying for college, and it’s a good idea to use your time wisely.